Romance Publishing Legends

-Avon Books was founded in 1941 by the American New Company as a rival to Pocket Books.
+Avon Books was founded in 1941 by the American New Company as a rival to paperback publisher Pocket Books.
 They purchased J.S.
-Ogilvie Publications, a company that published cheap paperbacks, later renamed “Avon Publications.”
+Ogilvie Publications, a company that published cheap books.
+They renamed themselves “Avon Publications.”

-Avon’s resemblance to Pocket Books was noted by that publisher, who tried to sue them without much success.
-Rather than reprinting literary fiction, Avon focused more on mass-market appeal, printing westerns, romances, and mysteries with colorful covers.
+Avon was different from Pocket Books.
+Rather than reprinting literary fiction, Avon focused on mass-market appeal.
+They printed westerns, romances, and mysteries with colorful covers.

 In 1959 Avon was bought by the Hearst Corporation.
-The company would make some controversy in 1969 with their publication of Anton La Vey’s Satanic Bible, which has become a huge cult classic.
+The company would create controversy in 1969 with Anton La Vey’s Satanic Bible, which has become a huge cult classic.

-1972 would be a year of monumental change for Avon when they released Kathleen E. Woodiwiss’ sexually explicit romance, The Flame and the Flower.
+1972 would be a year of monumental change for Avon.
+They released Kathleen E. Woodiwiss’ sexually explicit romance, The Flame and the Flower.
 This was followed by 1974’s The Wolf and the Dove, another bestseller.

-That year would also see the release of Rosemary Roger’s Sweet Savage Love, which was made Woodiwiss’s purple-prosed love scenes seem tame in comparison.
-Whereas Woodiwiss’s heroines would be virgins who only slept their heroes, Rogers had heroines who were more sexually experienced from the outset or had relations with other men besides the hero in their books.
-Both authors would sell millions.
-Their books were released not just as mass-market paperbacks but also in trade editions and hardcover.
+That year would also see the release of Rosemary Roger’s Sweet Savage Love.
+That book made Woodiwiss’ purple-prosed love scenes seem tame in comparison.
+Woodiwiss’s heroines were virgins who only slept with their heroes.
+Rogers’ heroines had more sexual experience and/or had relations with men besides the hero.

 By the mid-1980s, Avon would release special monthly romances.
-These books were labeled with the “Avon Romance” banner and included authors like Brenda Joyce, Jane Feather, and Susan Wiggs.
-Other big-named authors that were published in the 1980s by Avon included Catherine Coulter and Christine Monson.
+These books were labeled with the “Avon Romance” banner.
+They included authors like Brenda Joyce, Jane Feather, and Susan Wiggs.
+Other big-named authors that were published in the 1980s by Avon were Catherine Coulter and Christine Monson.

 Avon Books Today